jle64/gnome-pass-search-provider/README.md

 If you are on Wayland, you need to close and reopen your GNOME session.

 The search provider should show up and be enabled in GNOME search preferences and started on demand by GNOME Shell.

+# OTP support

+The [pass-otp](https://github.com/tadfisher/pass-otp) extension is supported.
+Searches starting with `otp` will copy the otp token to the clipboard.

 # Environment variables